NKorchagin/AOC-2023-Kotlin/README.md

 In this repository, nkorchagin is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+> Note: All task input files are excluded from the repository with `.gitignore` – we should not post them publicly, as Eric Wastl asks for: [Tweet](https://twitter.com/ericwastl/status/1465805354214830081).
+Test inputs from AOC website are public and included to the repository.

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]